mozilla-extensions/firefox-bridge/README.md

 To see console logs, inspect the service worker.

+To be able to launch pages in Firefox, native messaging must be enabled.
+To do so:

+1. Ensure you have Firefox Nightly v126 or later installed.
+You can find this out in `about:preferences` and search “Update”
+2. Load the extension into your chromium browser and take note of the ID.
+It will look something like this: `ID: idlakildeggleoomlepepihnnilkckob`
+3. On Firefox Nightly, navigate to `about:config` and set `browser.firefoxbridge.enabled` to `true` and change the field in `browser.firefoxbridge.extensionOrigins` to “chrome-extension://`your-id-here`/“.
+4. Completely close and reopen Firefox Nightly.
+Now, the native messaging host will be installed for that extension ID.
+If the incorrect ID is used or the configs are not set, then the extension will think Firefox is not installed.

+Repeat step 2 & 4 any time the ID changes.

 ### Run in Firefox

 Since Firefox Bridge for Firefox uses experimental APIs, you will need to use Firefox Nightly or Beta, then: